or-bit/Documentazione-progetto-Monolith/README.md

 ## <a name="howto"></a>How to use the provided Dockerfile

 *You must have Docker installed in your system.
-Check the  [official site](https://www.docker.com/products/overview) to get help with Docker's installation.
+Check the  [official site](https://www.docker.com/products/overview) to get help with Docker's installation.*
-The provided Dockerfile has been tested on Docker for Windows `v1.13.0`.*
+The provided Dockerfile has been tested on:
+-  Windows 10 Pro with Docker for Windows.
+Docker engine from version `v1.13.0`
+-  Windows 10 Home with Docker Toolbox.
+Docker engine version `v1.12.3`
+-  macOS Sierra 10.12.3 with Docker for Mac.
+Docker engine version `v17.03.0-ce`
+-  Ubuntu 16.04 LTS.
+Docker engine version `v1.12.6`
+-  Ubuntu 14.04 LTS.
+Docker engine version `v1.13.1`

 ### <a name="mandatoryconf">Mandatory configuration</a>